andrea-porceddu/pienissimo-php-js-vanilla/README.md

 ## Installation

-You just need to start your web server and configure the installer.php file inside the app/database folder setting the database user and password:
+You just need to start your web server and configure the installer.php and the connection.php files inside the app/database folder setting the database user and password:

 ```bash
 <?php